astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ### Option 1: Obtain a TLS certificate from Let's Encrypt

-Let's Encrypt is a free and secure service that provides automated TLS Certificates.
+Let's Encrypt is a free and secure service that provides automated TLS certificates.
 Use this option if you are configuring Astronomer for a smaller organization without a dedicated security team.

 1. Obtain a Free SSL Certificate from Let's Encrypt.
 If you are on a Mac, run the following:
 ```sh